redhat-developer/yaml-language-server/README.md

 #### SupportSchemaSelection Notification

-The support schema selection notification is sent from a client to the server to inform server that client support JSON Schema selection.
+The support schema selection notification is sent from a client to the server to inform server that client supports JSON Schema selection.

 _Notification:_
 - method: `'yaml/supportSchemaSelection'`